ellerbrock/egghead-video-download/readme.md

 That said consider to support them for their great work and [Sign Up](https://egghead.io/users/sign_up) for a free account, follow them on [Twitter](https://twitter.com/eggheadio), share their content or whatever ...
 I'm traveling and the Hotel internet sucks hard, so i share this infos for others with slow and anoying internet connections.

+**Update:**

+I wrote a small npm Module [get-links](https://www.npmjs.com/package/get-links) to collect the links.
+You pass the URL and a DOM selector and it will print the links via console.log.
+You can find an example in the the [here](https://github.com/ellerbrock/egghead-video-download/tree/master/example).
+I will publish a CLI version soon ...

 ## Installation

 ### Youtube Downloader